 Solutions To Environmental Problems

-Solutions to Environmental Problems (STEP) courses bring together students, faculty, staff and community partners in interdisciplinary discussion and action to advance sustainability.
+Solutions to Environmental Problems (STEP) courses bring together students, faculty, staff and community partners in discussion and action to advance sustainability.
 STEP courses educate students about environmental problems through an interdisciplinary approach and foster leadership values, skills and abilities by engaging students in collective, solution-oriented projects.

 Five premises inform STEP course design:

-- environmental problems are complex and multidisciplinary
+- Environmental problems are complex and multidisciplinary.

-- solution-oriented actions occur on multiple social scales
+- Solution-oriented actions occur on multiple social scales.

-- solving environmental problems requires understanding and skills
+- Solving environmental problems requires understanding and skills

-- much learning occurs through experience
+- Learning occurs through experience.

 To address these considerations, STEP courses use interdisciplinary and experiential pedagogy.